Advertiser strategy

 • A dedicated phone number.

-• A clear campaign window in your calendar.
+• A clear campaign window marked in your calendar.